awgrover/Every-for-arduino/README.md

 (For earlier commit history, see https://github.com/awgrover/misc_arduino_tools/commits/master/every )

-(For a Processing version, see )

-(For a circuitpython version, see )
+(For a circuitpython version, see https://github.com/awgrover/every-py )

 Non-blocking replacements for delay().
 Several convenient ways to use them.